Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 If a message is available on the indicated topic, the module responds with 'OK' followed immediately by the message.

-Sample
+Sample:

 ::

-	AT+GET2           # select messages received on Topic2
+	AT+GET2           # Select messages received on Topic2
-	OK Hello World    # a message received on the topic at index 2 in the list of topics
+	OK Hello World    # A message received on the topic at index 2 in the list of topics

 or

 ::

-	OK{eol}  #If a message is NOT available matching the requested topic
+	OK{eol}  # If a message is NOT available matching the requested topic

 or